Exploring Chameleon Alternatives & Competitors?

 6. Appcues

-Going by their feature lineup only, Appcues deserves a place close to the top of our list since it offers product tours, user onboarding checklists, an all-in-one announcement center, in-app pop-ups, tooltips, and multiple types of surveys (free text field, Likert, and multi-choice).
+Based on its feature lineup alone, Appcues deserves a place close to the top of our list since it offers product tours, user onboarding checklists, an all-in-one announcement center, in-app pop-ups, tooltips, and multiple types of surveys (free text field, Likert, and multiple-choice).

 Appcues’ main disadvantages are that it’s extremely expensive, especially as you scale up (with the mid-tier Growth plan starting from $879 per month, i.e., $10,548 per year), it’s a highly technical product that doesn’t support desktop users, can’t auto-translate multi-language content, and lacks if/then branching logic for building contextual user flows.
 It also doesn’t help their case that users report poor customer support, often having to wait for 24 hours to receive a response for support issues.